iamqinmu/OpenAuthoringSample-zhCN/openauthoring/introduction.md

 ms.TocTitle: Introduction
 ms.topic: Introduction

-# Introduction
+#Introduction

 Open Authoring is a documentation work-flow which enables content owners, including traditional content technical writers and engineers, to collaboratively author the documentation in Git and get published to MSDN.

 Coming soon!!!!!

-GitHub Localization is coming!!!!!!
+GitHub Localization is coming!

-Let's start!

-Localization configure is ready!!

-I am Qin Mu!
+Structure Sync is ready!
+Yeah!